Hansade2005/voidide/HOW_TO_CONTRIBUTE.md

 If you get any errors, scroll down for common fixes.

-#### Building Void from Terminal
+#### Building Trio from Terminal

-To build Void from the terminal instead of from inside VSCode, follow the steps above, but instead of pressing <kbd>Cmd+Shift+B</kbd>, run `npm run watch`.
+To build Trio from the terminal instead of from inside VSCode, follow the steps above, but instead of pressing <kbd>Cmd+Shift+B</kbd>, run `npm run watch`.
 The build is done when you see something like this:

 ```
 [watch-extensions] [00:37:39] Finished compilation extensions with 0 errors after 19303 ms